-Note: Students with disabilities must have a current IEP that has been developed in accordance with IDEA and all state and federal regulations for students with disabilities.
+Note: Students with disabilities who are placed by a public educational agency in a nonpublic school in order to meet the public educational agency's obligation to provide a free appropriate public education, must have a current Individualized Education Program (IEP) that has been developed in accordance with IDEA and all State and Federal regulations pertaining to students with disabilities.

-- Note: Students with disabilities who are placed by a public educational agency in a nonpublic school in order to meet the public educational agency's obligation to provide a free appropriate public education, must have a current Individualized Education Program (IEP) that has been developed in accordance with IDEA and all State and Federal regulations pertaining to students with disabilities. - Note: Students with disabilities who have been placed by their parent(s) in a private school without the agreement of the public educational agency will not have an IEP.
+Note: Students with disabilities who have been placed by their parent(s) in a private school without the agreement of the public educational agency will not have an IEP.
 Students with disabilities who have been parentally-placed in a private school and for whom the public educational agency has elected to serve will have a Services Plan which describes the special education and related services to be provided to the private school student.

-- 23.18.
-The school follows an established policy that defines criteria for the academic promotion, progression, and retention of students from one grade or level to the next.
-Such criteria prohibit the retention of students for extracurricular activities. - 18.1 The school implements a uniform grading policy.
-(SB Policy 403) { Miss.
-Code Ann. §§ 37-11-64 and 37-11-66} - 18.2 A student who is enrolled in any grade higher than Grade 6 in a school must be suspended from participation in any extracurricular or athletic activity sponsored or sanctioned by the school after a semester in which the student's cumulative grade point average is below 2.0 on a 4.0 scale in accordance with the Mississippi High School Activities Association (MHSAA).
-This portion of the standard will be jointly monitored and enforced by the State Board of Education and the MHSAA. { Miss.
-Code Ann. §37-11-65} - 19.
+- 18. The school follows an established policy that defines criteria for the academic promotion, progression, and retention of students.
+Such criteria prohibit the retention of students for extracurricular activities. - 18.1 The school implements a uniform grading policy. {Miss.
+Code Ann. §§ 37-11-64 and 37-11-66} (7 Miss.
+Admin.
+Code Pt.
+3, Ch.
+2, R. 2.3) - 18.2 A student who is enrolled in any grade higher than Grade 6 in a school must be suspended from participation in any extracurricular or athletic activity sponsored or sanctioned by the school after a semester in which the student's cumulative grade point average is below 2.0 on a 4.0 scale in accordance with the Mississippi High School Activities Association (MHSAA).
+This portion of the standard will be jointly monitored and enforced by the State Board of Education and the MHSAA. {Miss.
+Code Ann. § 37-11-65} - 19.
 The school, in its discretion, may provide access to a GED Option program that meets the program guidelines outlined in Miss.
 Code Ann. § 37-13-92(4) and the guidelines established by the State Board of Education.
-(SB Policy 902) (7 Miss.
+(7 Miss.
 Admin.
 Code Pt.
 3, Ch.
-7, R. 7.2) (See guidelines for Alternative/GED Programs.) - 13.20.
-Each classroom teacher has an unencumbered period of time during the teaching (instructional) day to be used for individual or departmental planning. - 13.120.1 If the school utilizes a traditional six-period or seven-period day schedule, the instructional planning time for the secondary teachers is a minimum of 225 minutes per week, exclusive of the lunch period.
-If the school utilizes any form of a modular/block schedule, the instructional planning time provided is a minimum of either 225 minutes per week or an average of 225 minutes per week per instructional cycle, exclusive of the lunch period. - 3.220.2 Instructional planning time for the elementary school teacher is no less than 150 minutes per week, exclusive of the lunch period.
+7, R. 7.2) (See guidelines for Alternative/GED Programs.) - 20.
+Each classroom teacher has an unencumbered period of time during the teaching instructional day to be used for individual or departmental planning. - 20.1 If the school utilizes a traditional six-period or seven-period day schedule, the instructional planning time for the secondary teachers is a minimum of 225 minutes per week, exclusive of the lunch period.
+If the school utilizes any form of a modular/block schedule, the instructional planning time provided is a minimum of either 225 minutes per week or an average of 225 minutes per week per instructional cycle, exclusive of the lunch period. - 20.2 Instructional planning time for the elementary school teacher is no less than 150 minutes per week, exclusive of the lunch period.